infraling/pepperclipse/README.txt

 How can I add a special Pepper import/export module?
 ----------------------------------------------------

-1. Add the module as Maven dependency with the dependency management section of
+1. Add the module as Maven dependency to the dependency management section of

       ./pom.xml

-2. Add the module as Maven dependency with the dependency section of
+2. Add the module as Maven dependency to the dependency section of

       pepper-feature-modules/pom.xml
       pepper-repository/pom.xml